hypertrack/quickstart-ios/README.md

 Run the app on your phone and you should see the following interface:

 ![Quickstart app](Images/On_Device.png)

-Enable location and activity permissions (choose "Always Allow" for location).

 > HyperTrack creates a unique internal device identifier that's used as mandatory key for all HyperTrack API calls.
 > Please be sure to get the `device_id` from the app or the logs.
 The app calls